ROMemories/ariel-os/book/src/networking.md

 ## Network Link Selection

-Ariel OS currently supports two different networking links: Ethernet-over-USB (aka CDC-NCM) and Wi-Fi.
+Ariel OS currently supports two different networking links: CDC NCM (aka Ethernet over USB) and Wi-Fi.
 Boards may support both of them, only one of them, or none of them.
 However, currently the network stack supports at most one interface.

 Which link layer is used for networking is selected at compile time, through [laze modules][laze-modules-book].

-- `usb-ethernet`: Selects Ethernet-over-USB.
+- `usb-ethernet`: Selects Ethernet over USB.
 - `wifi-cyw43`: Selects Wi-Fi using the CYW43 chip along an RP2040 MCU (e.g., on the Raspberry Pi Pico W).
 - `wifi-esp`: Selects Wi-Fi on an ESP32 MCU.